jhsu79/portfolio/README.md

 2. Also, a huge thanks to my best man and best friend, who inspired me to follow this path and has been my mentor throughout this transition.
     a.
 [Ian Delduca, Software Engineer](https://www.linkedin.com/in/ian-del-duca-a6a90285/)

-3. A huge shoutout to my collaborators on Mingo (Go Team Flam!) and Chef's Kiss, who helped me become an even better developer.
+3. A huge shoutout to my collaborators on Mingo (Go Team Flam!) and Chef's Kiss, who helped me become an even better developer and design lead.
     a.
 [James Redden](https://www.linkedin.com/in/jamesredden1/)
     b.
 [Lily Smith](https://www.linkedin.com/in/lilliana-r-smith/)
     c.
 [Harkirat Singh](https://www.linkedin.com/in/harkirat-singh-hanzra/)